sjmikler/codingame-pro-mode/README.md

 [Download from Chrome Web Store](https://chromewebstore.google.com/detail/fleeplnobejocpmlphmbhlnhnimoglpa)

-Reclaim your precious screen real estate in CodinGame IDE.

-Automatically synchronize your local code with the online editor.

----

 Do you prefer coding in your own local editor?
 This extension optimizes the CodinGame UI for you.
 It introduces **Pro Layou**t, which hides the online editor to reclaim screen space and provides an expanded console for a better view of your test results.

-It also features seamless two-way synchronization:
+It also features seamless two-way code synchronization:

 - **Sync Local**: Automatically reflects changes from your local file in the online editor.
 - **Sync Online**: Instantly saves code from the online editor back to your local file.

----

-## Pro Layout button
+## Pro Layout

-Clicking the button has the following effects:
+Clicking the **Pro Layout** button has the following effects:

 * Hides the code editor
 * Moves the 'Console output' to the right